Disclaimer: I do not own Doctor Who, I only own the Hatter.

-The Hatter reached out and slammed the doors shut as the Doctor ran back up to the consol, "But I don't understand it and I understand everything!" the Hatter started laughing.
+The Hatter reached out and slammed the doors shut as the Doctor ran back up to the console, "But I don't understand it and I understand everything!" the Doctor frowned, making the Hatter laugh.

-"Other than not to put metal in the microwave," the Hatter laughed, "You spent two hours trying to fix it.
+"Other than not to put metal in the microwave," the Hatter gave him a teasing look, "You spent two hours trying to fix it.
 I couldn't stop laughing".

 "Other than that," the Doctor said, "This...this can't happen!
 There is no way a human being can lock itself onto the TARDIS and transport itself inside.
 It must be..." he grabbed an ophthalmoscope, and used it to look in Donnas eyes, all the time talking, "Impossible.
 Some sort of subatomic connection?
 Something in the temporal field?
 Maybe something pulling you into alignment with the chronon shell.
 Maybe something macro-mining you're DNA within the interior matrix.
 Maybe a genetic..."

 "Donna, you are my hero!" the Hatter laughed so hard that she holding onto the railing to stop herself from collapsing on the floor.